Rbn3D/CustomCameraVPlus/readme.md

 ### Usage ###

-* While on a vechicle (all vehicles supported except planes, helis and boats), press 1 to enable/disable Custom Camera V Plus
+* Enter on any vehicle (except boat, helis and planes) and custom camera will be automatically enabled
-* Shooting: aim and shoot just like in the built-in camera (only mouse for now)
+* Look around, aim and shoot just like with the built-in camera.
-* Free look: look-around just like in the built-in camera (only mouse for now)
+* Switch between 3rd and 1st person view by pressing V (or other key mapped to switch views)
+* Look behind by pressing C (or other key mapped to look behind)
+* Toggle mod enabled by pressing 1.
+* Reload ini settings by pressing F10.

 ### Recommended third party mods to use with Custom Camera V ###